Skip to main content

 12. Enqueue message for push delivery

-1. Publisher actor composes plaintext payload, metadata, tags, and kind.
+1. Publisher composes plaintext payload, metadata, tags, and kind.

 subscribe(mode, filter, start_cursor?, account_key_id?)